 A passion for customer service and a thorough understanding of financial products are essential for a career in retail banking

-You will help with the financial requirements of individuals and businesses and provide advice and financial services.
+As a retail banker, you'll help with the financial requirements of individuals and businesses and provide advice and financial services.
 This can include:

-- assisting in the movement of money via payment mechanisms;
+- assisting in the movement of money via payment mechanisms

-- authorising loans and overdraft facilities;
+- authorising loans and overdraft facilities

 - setting up saving accounts and bonds.